What causes foul smelling stool? 7 possible conditions

-During your visit with your doctor, he or she will ask questions about your feces, including its consistency and when you first noticed the foul odor.
+During your appointment, your doctor will ask questions about your stools, including their consistency and when you first noticed the foul odor.
 If the consistency of your stools has recently changed, your doctor will want to know when the change occurred.
-He or she will also ask if you’ve made any dietary changes.
-Tell your doctor about any foods you ate before your stools became foul-smelling but have stopped eating, as well as foods you’ve recently begun to eat.
+Tell your doctor about any recent changes you’ve made to your diet.

-At this point, your doctor may ask for a stool sample to check for bacterial, viral, or parasitic infections.
-He or she may also wish to take a blood sample for testing.
+Your doctor may ask for a stool sample to check for bacterial, viral, or parasitic infections.
+They may also ask to take a blood sample for testing.

-Your future health outlook depends on what caused the foul-smelling stool.
+Your long-term outlook depends on what caused the foul-smelling stool.
 Most conditions that cause this symptom are treatable.
-However, diseases such as irritable bowel syndrome or Crohn’s disease may require lifelong changes to your diet or medications to control bowel movements and pain.
+However, diseases such as Crohn’s may require lifelong changes to your diet or medications to control bowel movements and pain.

-Making necessary dietary changes may help prevent foul-smelling stools.
+Making dietary changes may help prevent foul-smelling stools.
+For example, you should avoid drinking raw, or unpasteurized, milk.
 If you have a disease that affects the way you absorb food or the way your body reacts to eating certain foods, your doctor can devise a diet plan that’s right for you.
 Following this diet plan can help reduce symptoms such as abdominal pain, abdominal bloating, and foul-smelling stools.

 See a list of possible causes in order from the most common to the least.